oracle/node-oracledb/doc/api.md

 #### <a name="propdbqueuerequests"></a> 3.2.24 `oracledb.queueRequests`

-This property was removed in node-oracledb 3.0.
-Queuing is now always enabled.
+This property was removed in node-oracledb 3.0 and queuing was always enabled.
+In node-oracledb 5.0, set `queueMax` to 0 to disable queuing.
 See [Connection Pool Queue](#connpoolqueue) for more information.

 #### <a name="propdbqueuetimeout"></a> 3.2.25 `oracledb.queueTimeout`